 Case in point, it’s next to impossible to find decent rates flying Delta One business class using miles.
 The airline regularly charges 300,000 SkyMiles or more for a business class seat to Europe, including the new Delta One suites.

-But with Virgin Atlantic, it’s just 50,000 miles to fly Delta One to Europe.
-Unfortunately, Virgin Atlantic destroyed a similar sweet spot to get to Asia for just 60,000 miles earlier this year.
+But with Virgin Atlantic, it's just 50,000 miles to fly Delta One to Europe.
+Unfortunately, Virgin Atlantic destroyed a similar sweet spot to get to Asia for just 60,000 miles last year.

 Delta is charging at least 300,000 SkyMiles to fly Delta One from Seattle (SEA) to Amsterdam (AMS) this winter.
-This flight is operated on Delta’s newest Airbus A330-900neo jets, equipped with swanky Delta One suites.
+This flight is operated on Delta's newest Airbus A350-900 jets, equipped with their best, swanky Delta One suites.

 But you can book the exact same flight – same plane, same seat, same day – through Virgin Atlantic for just 50,000 miles.
 Factor in this 30% bonus, and you only need to transfer 39,000 Amex points to make it happen.